Activity

 3. a blunt pin through an enlarged hole in a straw

-There are other ways to make a pivot, but these are the simplest.
+There are other ways to make a pivot, but these are simple ones I have seen so far.

 For Kindergarten students, provide them with tube-and-skewer pivot, cardboard, scissors and tape.
 Demonstrate how the tube spins on the skewer.
 Draw and name shapes that they could cut out of cardboard ("rectangle", "triangle", "blade shape" good to include), to tape to the tube.
 They can add more shapes if they want.
 Depending on how they tape the blades onto the tube, and so how floppy the blades are, they may need to be shown how to strap a strip of curved cardboard across two blades to hold them steady.

-Allow students time to freely experiment, discuss ideas together (and "steal" good ideas from each other, as all good designers and architects do).
+Allow students time to freely experiment, discuss ideas together (and share good ideas with each other, as all good designers and architects do).

 The Play-Debrief-Replay method for teaching works well for this activity - see notes in the resource.